taislu/mobilelu-starter-blog/content/blog/build-gatsby-thems.md

 ---
 title: "Build a Gatsby Theme"
 date: "2019-11-12"
 description: Gatsby Themes are the Next Big Thing™ for building web sites and apps.
+category: Gatsby
 ---

 Gatsby Themes are the Next Big Thing™ for building web sites and apps.
 In this stream, [John Otander](https://twitter.com/4lpine) teaches [Jason Lengstorf](https://twitter.com/jlengstorf) how to build a Gatsby theme from scratch, how to use it, and how to create child themes.